 But there is not only Camogli as a gem of Liguria!

-Hidden in a tiny cove, it welcomes the visitors coming from the sea with its gothic façade directly above the small pebbles beach.
+Hidden in a tiny cove, it welcomes visitors coming from the sea with its gothic façade directly above the small pebbles beach.

 The lowest arches of the building host fishermen’s boats and nets.
 The whole area is surrounded by lush vegetation and deep silence